 8.A.40 The Tetraspanin (Tetraspanin) Family

-This 4TMS protein superfamily includes CD81 (TAPA-1; tetraspannin-28), a co-receptor of hepatitis C virus (HCV) in a heterodimer with SR-B1 (TC#9.B.39.1.3) (Cocquerel et al. 2003).
+This 4TMS protein superfamily includes CD81 (TAPA-1; tetraspannin-28), a co-receptor of hepatitis C virus (HCV) in a heterodimer with SR-B1 (TC#9.B.39.1.3) (Cocquerel et al. 2003) as well as CD151 (Tetraspannin-24).
 Loss yields poor B-cell development and antibody deficiency (van Zelm et al. 2010).
 This protein functions in signal transmission.
 Defects are the cause of immunodeficiency common variable type 6 (CVID6) and prevent efficient antibody secretion.
 Tetraspanins regulate the trafficking and function of partner proteins that are required for the normal development and function of several organs, including, in humans, the eye, the kidney and the immune system (Charrin et al. 2014).
 Sperm-egg interaction and fusion would not happen in mammals without the interaction of tetraspanin superfamily members including protein CD81 (Jankovicova et al. 2016).

 Tetraspanins may be involved in cell proliferation and motility.
 Defects of TSPAN7 in humans result in mental retardation, called x-linked type 58 (MRX58) (Hemler 2005).
 Orthologues of several human tetraspanins have been studied in other organisms (Yeh and Klesius 2012).
 One such protein, CD63, is involved in trafficking and transport regulation (Pols and Klumperman 2009).